Bundesliga: 2014 World Cup winner Sami Khedira joins Hertha Berlin | DW | 01.02.2021

-Hertha Berlin have made their move for World Cup winner Sami Khedira as the club looks to escape the relegation battle.
+Hertha Berlin have made their move for World Cup winner Sami Khedira as the club looks to avoid relegation.
 The former Stuttgart midfielder arrives from Juventus, where he had fallen out of favor.

 Hertha Berlin are once again making headlines.
-The signing of Sami Khedira is a coup for the crisis capital club, and his return to the Bundesliga brings new hope.
-The 33-year-old has been drafted in to help Hertha fend off the threat of relegation and lead them back to where they believe they belong.
+The signing of Sami Khedira is a coup for the crisis-ridden club.
+The 33-year-old has been drafted to help Hertha fend off the threat of relegation and lead them back to where they believe they belong.

-"Hertha put in a lot of effort to sign me, for which I am very grateful," said Khedira in a statement on the club website announcing the move.
+"Hertha put in a lot of effort to sign me, for which I am very grateful," said Khedira in a statement on the club's website announcing the move.

 "I can barely wait to be on the pitch in a blue-and-white shirt for the first time," he added.